Malton, Mississauga: Gas explosion

 The Avronian Restaurant, Langford's Variety, Malton Hardware and Baker's Lumber were blown apart.
 The fire consumed Pat's Steak on a Bun and Sit n' Eat restaurants and damaged the Bank of Nova Scotia, Malton Fruit Market (Longo's), Abell's Drug Store and Shirley's Pool Hall.

 75-year-old Jean Perigo was killed instantly and 20 other people were injured.
 Two houses, 17 businesses and 49 cars were destroyed.
 18 families who live in apartments above the stores were homeless.
 Over 350 families were evacuated.
 The total damage was estimated to be $1.5 million.
 Reconstruction took place over a 10-year period at a cost of $6.5 million.
-Some businesses re-opened and others closed permanently.
+Some businesses reopened and others closed permanently.
 The "Four Corners" of Malton never regained its former vitality.

 1969–present

 Aircraft industry

 The office and manufacturing plant facilities, on the Southwest corner of Airport and Derry Road, that was built by National Steel Car 1938–1942, and subsequently used by Victory Aircraft (1942–1945), A.V.
 Roe Canada (1945), de Havilland Canada (1962), Douglas Aircraft (1965), McDonnell Douglas Canada (1981), and Boeing Canada (1997) was demolished in 2005.

 Orenda Aerospace Division, Magellan Aerospace Corporation continues to operate at 3160 Derry Road east.

 Mitsubishi Heavy Industry Canada Aerospace, Inc. (MHICA) celebrated their 10-year anniversary in May, 2016.
 MHICA is a recognized North American Tier 1 heavy aerostructure manufacturer.